The Clinton Global Initiative (CGI) 2015 Annual Meeting brought together more than one thousand leaders and …

 Our weekly lecture series features leaders from various sectors including nonprofits, business, entertainment, journalism, and public service.
 These sessions are intended to provide first-hand exposure to different areas of interest and an opportunity for interns to engage with and ask questions of experts in their specific fields of interest.
 Although lecturers change every semester and depend on the availability of the speakers, past guests have included directors of nonprofits, corporate social responsibility departments at Fortune 500 companies, various departments and initiatives at the Clinton Foundation, individuals engaging in on-the-ground development projects around the world, and many more!

 Participate in Intern Activities

 The Internship Program offers many opportunities to participate in a range of exciting activities.
-Past offerings have included talks by renowned figures at the 92nd St. Y, tickets to Broadway shows, a walking tour of Harlem’s historical district, staff-versus-intern sporting events, and guided visits to numerous attractions such as the new World Trade tower, the U.N., Donna Karan’s Urban Zen center, and the Ralph Lauren Center for Cancer Care and Prevention.
+Past offerings have included talks by renowned figures at the 92nd St. Y, tickets to Broadway shows, a walking tour of Harlem’s historical district, sporting events, and guided visits to numerous New York City attractions such as the new World Trade tower, the U.N., Donna Karan’s Urban Zen center, and the Ralph Lauren Center for Cancer Care and Prevention.

 Opportunities for Community Service